mobile app bar

 Jan 19, 2025; Orchard Park, New York, USA; Baltimore Ravens quarterback Lamar Jackson (8) runs the ball against Buffalo Bills safety Damar Hamlin (3) during the fourth quarter in a 2025 AFC divisional round game at Highmark Stadium.

-The Ravens’ offense looked disjointed from the opening drive in their defeat against the Houston Texans, who cruised to a 34-point blowout victory, tied for the second-largest margin of defeat in Ravens history.
-The energy at M&T Bank Stadium turned sour as frustrated fans began to boo head coach John Harbaugh, voicing their displeasure at the team’s poor start and questionable play-calling decisions.
+The energy at M&T Bank Stadium turned sour during the game.
+Frustrated fans began to boo head coach John Harbaugh, voicing their displeasure at the team’s poor start and questionable play-calling decisions.

 “We’re not executing the way we need to.
-That’s on all of us, coaches and players,” Harbaugh said postgame, though his words did little to calm the home crowd’s frustration.
+That’s on all of us, coaches and players,” Harbaugh said after the game.
+However, his words did little to calm the home crowd’s frustration.

-According to FOX Sports: NFL, Jackson’s absence continues to loom large over the team.
+Jackson’s absence looks set to haunt the team, according to FOX Sports NFL.
 The former MVP suffered an injury during Baltimore’s Week 4 loss to the Kansas City Chiefs, when he was sacked late in the third quarter and did not return.
-The team ruled him out after he missed all practice sessions this past week, with head coach Harbaugh describing the move as “precautionary.”
+The team ruled him out after he missed all practice sessions this past week.

-This marks Jackson’s first missed game due to injury since the 2022 season, ending a notable stretch of durability.
-In his place, veteran backup Cooper Rush made his first start as a Raven, while Tyler Huntley was elevated from the practice squad to serve as backup.
+Coach Harbaugh described the decision to sit out Jackson as “precautionary.”
+It was Jackson’s first missed game due to injury since the 2022 season.
+In his absence, Rush made his first start as a Raven, while Tyler Huntley was elevated from the practice squad to serve as backup.

 Before the injury, Jackson had been in elite form, throwing for 869 yards and 10 touchdowns through the first four weeks.
-His absence has left a gaping hole in Baltimore’s offense, one they’ve struggled to fill.
+His absence has left a gaping hole in Baltimore’s offense.

 As of now, Jackson’s return remains uncertain.
 Team insiders describe his status as “week-to-week,” with some analysts predicting a 2–3 week recovery window.

 For now, though, Baltimore’s season is teetering.
-Once considered an AFC powerhouse, the Lamar Jackson-less Ravens now find themselves grouped with three other struggling franchises at the bottom of the standings — an unwanted list few expected them to join just a month ago.
+Once considered an AFC powerhouse, the Jackson-less Ravens now find themselves grouped with three other struggling franchises at the bottom of the standings.
+No one expected them to join this unflattering list just a month ago.

 About the author